Emergency medical technician

-An emergency medical technician (often, more simply, EMT) is a medical professional that provides emergency medical services.
-EMTs are most commonly found serving on ambulances and in fire departments in the US and Canada, as full-time and some part-time departments require their firefighters to at least be EMT certified.
+An emergency medical technician (EMT) is a medical professional that provides emergency medical services (EMS).
+EMTs are most commonly found serving on ambulances and in fire departments in the US and Canada, as some departments require their firefighters to be EMT certified.

 EMTs are often employed by public ambulance services, municipal EMS agencies, governments, hospitals, and fire departments.
 Some EMTs are paid employees, while others (particularly those in rural areas) are volunteers.
-EMTs provide medical care under a set of protocols, which are typically written by a physician.
+EMTs provide medical care, primarily basic life support, under a set of protocols which are typically written by a physician.